bagder/uncurled/maintain.md

 people that do everything that needs to be done in an Open Source project.
 In many projects there is only one maintainer.

-An projects needs so much more than just code to strive and succeed.
+And projects need so much more than just code to strive and succeed.

 ## BDFL

-The **Benevolent Dictator For Life** is a term for an Open Source project leadership model that is commonly used, where the invididual who created the project remains the leader and ultimately has the final say and veto on decisions.
+The **Benevolent Dictator For Life** is a term for an Open Source project leadership model that is commonly used, where the individual who created the project remains the leader and ultimately has the final say and veto on decisions.
 Oftentimes this power is only implied and silent, not actually written down or pronounced anywhere.